Lisa Marie Presley: Michael Jackson

-On May 26, 1994, 20 days after her divorce from Keough, Presley married singer Michael Jackson.
-Keough's younger brother Thomas Keough was an official witness at Presley's wedding to Jackson.
-They had first met in 1974 when a six-year-old Presley attended his concert at the Sahara Tahoe.
+On May 26, 1994, twenty days after her divorce from Keough, Presley married singer Michael Jackson.
+Keough's younger brother served as an official witness at the wedding.
+Presley and Jackson had first met in 1974, when a six-year-old Presley attended one of his concerts at the Sahara Tahoe.
+The Jackson 5 had also notably attended her father's May 26, 1974, Tahoe Sahara show.
 According to a friend of Presley's, "their adult friendship began in November 1992 in L.A."
-Regarding alleged sexual abuse by Jackson, Presley explained, "I believed he didn't do anything wrong, and that he was wrongly accused and, yes, I started falling for him.
+Addressing the allegations of sexual abuse against Jackson, Presley later said, "I believed he didn't do anything wrong, and that he was wrongly accused and, yes, I started falling for him.
 I wanted to save him.
 I felt that I could do it."
-Shortly afterwards, she successfully persuaded Jackson to settle the allegations out of court and go into rehabilitation to recover.
-Presley appeared in Jackson's "You Are Not Alone" video in June 1995, directed by Wayne Isham.
+Shortly afterwards, she persuaded Jackson to settle the allegations out of court and enter rehabilitation.
+Presley appeared in Jackson's "You Are Not Alone" music video in June 1995, directed by Wayne Isham.

-In January 1996, citing irreconcilable differences, Presley filed for divorce, according to legal papers.
-Jackson's make-up artist, Karen Faye, later claimed that Jackson had originally planned to file for divorce first and had relented after Presley begged him not to.
-The following day, Jackson discovered that Presley had filed for divorce herself.
-In an October 2010 interview with Oprah Winfrey, Presley revealed that she and Jackson had attempted to reconcile intermittently for four years following their divorce and that she had traveled to different parts of the world to be with him.
-After Jackson's death in 2009 at the age of 50, Presley was reported to have "felt shattered".
+In January 1996, citing irreconcilable differences, Presley filed for divorce.
+Jackson's make-up artist, Karen Faye, later claimed that Jackson had initially planned to file first but relented after Presley asked him not to; the following day, he learned that she had filed herself.
+In a 2010 interview with Oprah Winfrey, Presley stated that the couple spent four years after the divorce "getting back together and breaking up".
+After Jackson's death in 2009 at age 50, Presley attended Jackson's funeral service, which was held at Glendale Forest Lawn Memorial Park on September 3, 2009.
+She told Winfrey in the same interview that she was the last person standing over Jackson's casket.